 In September 2006, the FASB issued SFAS No. 157, "Fair Value Measurements."
 This Statement defines fair value, establishes a framework for measuring fair value under generally accepted accounting principles (GAAP), and expands disclosures about fair value measurements.
 This Statement will apply to all other accounting pronouncements that require fair value measurements.
-This Statement will apply to all other accounting after November 15, 2007, and interim periods within those fiscal years.
+This Statement is effective for financial statements issued for fiscal years beginning after November 15, 2007, and interim periods within those fiscal years.
 The Company expects the adoption of SFAS No. 157 will not have a material impact on its financial statements.